MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 > [!NOTE]
 > If a user is included in an active retention policy that retains Teams data, then deleting a mailbox of such a user is not allowed since the storage of the data needs to be retained.
 To delete a mailbox of such a user, the admin needs to exclude the user from the retention policy first.

-After a retention policy is assigned to a team, chat and channel messages can follow one of two paths:
+After a retention policy is assigned to a team, chat and channel messages, the paths the content takes depend on whether the retention policy is to retain and delete, to retain only, or delete only.

+When the retention policy is to retain and delete:

 ![Diagram of retention flow for Teams chat and channel messages](../media/TeamsRetentionLifecycle.png)